Zuhair Niazi

 Research

 Currently, I am primarily a researcher and writer, focused on reducing discrimination against people with disabilities, and improving testing methodology for diagnoses of hearing loss.
 In the midst of my freshman year to the end of my junior year, I was a data analyst at the Global Center for Speech and Hearing (GCHS) USF, where I would analyze PPI, TPPI, SIN-PPI and ABR tests to determine the effects of tinnitus on mice and taught simple data analysis in Tableau and R to prospective Research Assistants (RA).
-However, I am currently writing a manuscript in oncology, information Science, and a research assistant at the Trafficking in Persons (TiPs) Risk to Resilience Lab at USF that deals with human and sex trafficking.
+However, I am currently writing a manuscript in oncology, information Science, and a research assistant at the Trafficking in Persons (TiPs) Risk to Resilience Lab that deals with human and sex trafficking, and the iSchool Health Informatics Research Lab (iSHIRL) at USF.
 In these roles, I primarily provide data analysis using R and Excel for statistical analysis or information management, respectively.

 Leadership

-In addition to my research, I have frequented positions of leadership.
-In my freshman year, I was the Governor for Poplar Hall, where I assisted with planning, management, and budgeting of all events for the dorm, ran join meetings with the hall council of Juniper Hall and both dorms RLC’s, with a total recurring meeting size of 20 members, with an expected event to average 100+ residents.
-Additionally, I was a lead programmer for the Society of Competitive Programmers 2021 Engineering expo, where I aided in web-development and database management.
+In addition to my research, I have held positions of leadership.
+In my freshman year, I was the Governor for my dorm at USF, where I assisted with planning, management, and budgeting of all events for the dorm, ran join meetings with the hall council of Juniper Hall and both dorms RLC’s, with a total recurring meeting size of 20 members, with an expected event to average 100+ residents.
+Additionally, I was a lead programmer for the Society of Competitive Programmers 2021 Engineering Expo, where I aided in web development and database management.
 Currently, I am the treasurer for the USF branch of the Academy of American Environmental Engineers and Scientists (AAEES).

 The Future